artezan/nodeUbuntu/README.md

-# TypeScript Express Server      jenkins
+# TypeScript Express Server      Jenkins
 This is a sample server using Express, TypeScript, MongoDB, and Mongoose.

 ### Getting Started